 There is no temperature on the recipe.
 I set the oven at 180 but it started to burn so I would say try 160 – 170.

 The teachers have been busy uploading videos on Tapestry with ideas of things to do at home.
-Mrs Eagleton has uploaded a story time video, Mrs Brown has added some ideas for keeping physical at home, and I have uploaded a video to support with reading with your child at home.
 Log onto Tapestry to see all the exciting things we are putting on for you.
-Add your own videos so we can see what you have been doing to.
-If you are not on Tapestry, call the school office and leave your email address for Mrs Eagleton.
+Add your own videos so we can see what you have been doing too.
+Please make sure you are uploading something you have done at least once a week.
+This could be the weekly rainbow challenge, one of our other idea, or just something you have been doing at home.
+If you are not on Tapestry, call or email the school office and leave your email address for Mrs Eagleton.
 She will then email you the link of how to get on.

 I can see a sheep.
 We go to bed at night.
 Will you put the light on for me.
 You can go to the park with me.
 They are standing at the road.
 You are all going to the zoo.

 Write as many sentences as you can think of in your notebook.
 Why not make up your own story and write them in your book too.

 Below are some links to the tricky word songs on YouTube that the children enjoy singing along to.
 They will help them to remember what the tricky words look like and how to spell them.

 There are many YouTube clips that are useful for children’s learning, so feel free to look for songs and rhymes about numbers and letters that your children enjoy and let us know what they are.